Here are some heartwarming stories from the campus of Southern Nazarene University written in the style of the "Chicken Soup for the Soul" series.

 Angela dreamed of graduating from college and moving into a career probably in business in which she would make a lot of money and could fulfill her dream of living at a fairly high level.

 Then she let some friends talk her into joining them on a missions trip to Mexico sponsored by the university.
 Her group went for a week to a little Indian village in the interior of Mexico.
-For the first couple of days Angela struggled to keep up her appearance.
+For the first couple of days, Angela struggled to keep up her beauty-queen appearance.

 The Indians were poor.
 The streets were just dirt.
 Barefoot kids were everywhere playing in the dirt in their ragged clothes.

-At first Angela was repelled by them.
+At first Angela seemed repelled by them.
 She stood stiffly around them with a smile frozen on her face.
-Then their smiles began to break through to her.
-About the third day she knelt down to one.
+Then, their smiles began to break through to her.
+About the third day, she knelt down to one child.
 The little girl reached out for a hug.
 Before Angela knew it, she had wrapped her arms around the dirty but smiling little girl.

-On April 19, 1995 a truck bomb blew up a federal building in downtown Oklahoma City.
+On April 19, 1995 a truck bomb set off by Timotny McVaiegh blew up a federal building in downtown Oklahoma City.
 Less than 10 miles away, students on the campus of Southern Nazarene University heard and felt a boom.
 At first, they looked over toward the science hall, wondering what the physics students had done this time.
+It wa something far more horrific than that.

 A cloud of smoke and dust was still rising over downtown Oklahoma City as radio and television stations began reporting the awful bombing in America's heartland.